Biomedical Image Reconstruction: From the Foundations to Deep Neural Networks: Acknowledgements

 \chapter{Acknowledgements}

 This work was made possible thanks to the CIBM Center for Biomedical Imaging, founded and supported by Vaud University Hospital Centre (CHUV), University of Lausanne (UNIL), Swiss Federal Institute of Technology Lausanne (EPFL), University of Geneva (UNIGE), University Hospitals of Geneva (HUG) and the Leenaards and the Louis-Jeantet Foundations and thanks to the European Research Council through the European Union's Horizon 2020 Research and Innovation Program under Grant 692726, GlobalBioIm.
+The authors thank Philippe Thévenaz, Julien Fageot, Avrajit Ghosh, and Pol del Aguila Pla.